HOME • SEARCH • EMAIL • ABOUT

 Diluariu is a common name shared by: (1) Diluario, Acanthus ilicifolius, and (2) Kachumba, Argemone mexicana

-Argemone mexicana L. is an accepted name The PLant List
+Argemone mexicana L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names